 Last year, we departed from the series to examine “Visions of the Blues.”

 In 2017, we are returning to the state series.
 And we are thrilled to share that it’s your turn, Kentucky.

 The Commonwealth gave us musicians like Loretta Lynn and Nappy Roots, Richard Hell and Bill Monroe—just to name a very few—and beloved writers like Crystal Wilkinson, Ronni Lundy, Silas House, and our own poetry editor, Rebecca Gayle Howell.
 This is just a taste of Kentucky and a taste of what’s to come.

 Crystal Wilkinson’s debut novel, The Birds of Opulence, received the 2016 Ernest J. Gaines Award for Literary Excellence.
-Wilkinson co-owns, with her partner, artist Ronald Davis, The Wild Fig Books & Coffee in North Lexington, Kentucky.
+Her other works include the short-story collections Blackberries, Blackberries and Water Street.
+Wilkinson co-owns, with her partner, artist Ronald Davis, the Wild Fig Books & Coffee in Lexington, Kentucky.

 A girl was singing in one of the houses we passed.
 The sound rose up on the wind and out of the brownstone and out of the window down to us on the air.
 This girl behind that fluttering window curtain was an odd bird whose song I craved.
 I walked slow and deliberate to try and catch every note.
 I wanted to tell Glory to hush.
 This moment felt important to me, like I had just discovered some world for the first time, but Glory kept talking and kept walking.
 Knowing that I’d miss the end of that song, that I’d never know how it ended, made me want to cry.